nneuberger1/zettle-paypal-flutter/README.md

 ### iOS Setup

-1. **Add Zettle SDK to your iOS project:**
-   - Download the Zettle iOS SDK from the [Zettle Developer Portal](https://developer.zettle.com/)
-   - Add the following frameworks to your iOS project:
-     - `iZettleSDK.xcframework`
-     - `iZettlePayments.xcframework`
-     - `PPRiskMagnes.xcframework`
+The Zettle iOS SDK is automatically included with this plugin, so no manual framework installation is required.

-2. **Update your iOS Info.plist:**
+1. **Update your iOS Info.plist:**
    Add the following permissions and configurations:

 ```xml